 For ages, the Binnenhof structure has served as the country’s political nerve center, and it still does today.
 It is a well-known meeting spot for members of the Dutch parliament, government, and leaders, and home of the Office of the Prime Minister.

-When planning to explore the attraction, some tours take a journey inside its complexes.
-Among the fascinating rooms to see is the Hall of the Knights.
+When planning to explore the attraction, some tours journey inside its complexes.
+Among the charming rooms to see is the Hall of the Knights.

 See Related: Best Travel Lenses

 5. Escher in Het Paleis

 Address: Lange Voorhout 74, 2514 EH Den Haag, Netherlands